 The archipelago of Langkawi, Malaysia is a paradise made up of 99 islands just a half hour boat ride from Thailand.
 Langkawi is so naturally beautiful, covered in mountainous jungle, limestone cliffs, caves, waterfalls, mangroves, gorgeous white sand beaches and swaying coconut trees and was awarded UNESCO World Geopark status in 2007.
-Read on to discover all the best things to see and do in Langkawi!
+Without a doubt Langkawi should definitely be on your Malaysia itinerary – read on to discover all the best things to see and do in Langkawi!

 When to visit Langkawi:

 Due to its location, the weather in Langkawi is better than the rest of the country and is good at any time of the year!
 I went in the wet season but had glorious sun every day so don’t let this put you off at all – going in off-peak seasons often can save you a lot of money.